Suya - A West African Street Food Delight

 Lemon and Herbs – (Can be used for Lemon Chicken or Fish)

-The key ingredients for making KORKO's Suya seasonings are sourced from Ghana, to ensure added authenticity.
+The key ingredients for making KORKO's Suya seasonings are sourced from Africa, to ensure added authenticity.
 You can now from the comfort of your home try your hands at using Suya spice for;

 Visit to find out interesting ways of making your very own Suya meal today.